Armisery/Pit-Bot/README.md

   -Put alts in alts.txt and proxies in proxies.txt.
 Alts must be in form of email:pass and proxies must be in form ip:port:user:pass

+  -Set webhook link in grinderbot.js and/or silentbot.js depending on which one you are using.

   -Run Doxtrilauncher2.py